MASangys/wikipedia.zh/Page/模块:WikidataIB.md

 `       -- or to set the adjectival form`
-`       -- qualifiers (if any) is a nested table or nil` `       -- lang is given, or user language, or site language` `       val = dateFormat(dv.time, dv.precision, args.df, args.bc, args.pd, propval.qualifiers, args.lang, "", dv.calendarmodel)`
+`       -- qualifiers (if any) is a nested table or nil` `       -- lang is given, or user language, or site language` `       --`
+`       -- Here we can check whether args.df has a value` `       -- If not, use code from Module:Sandbox/RexxS/Getdateformat to set it from templates like ` `       val = dateFormat(dv.time, dv.precision, args.df, args.bc, args.pd, propval.qualifiers, args.lang, "", dv.calendarmodel)`
 `       ------------------------------------`
 `   -- data types which are strings:`